 This application was initiated by a private property owner.
 The proposal is being treated as a map amendment to both the City and County Comprehensive Plan maps.
 The applicant paid fees to process the request to both the City of Newberg and Yamhill County.
-The property owner filed applicants with the City of Newberg and Yamhill County.
+The property owner filed applications with the City of Newberg and Yamhill County.
 Notice of a public hearing before NUAMC was provided in the Newberg Graphic at least 10 days prior to opening the initial evidentiary hearing on August 23, 2022.
 At the conclusion of the NUAMC public hearing its findings and decision will be forwarded to the City Council and County Board of Commissioners for their review.
+The City Council hearing was noticed provided in the Newberg Graphic at least 10 days prior to the hearing on May 15, 2023.
+Notice to property owners within 500 feet of the subject proposal was provided on May 3, 2023 by mail.